logo Repsol

 • Recognizing and respecting the right to prior, free, and informed consent (PFIC) of indigenous peoples through their representative institutions.

-In order to ensure dialogue with communities and indigenous peoples, our community liaison officers are in charge of establishing a dialogue between the Company and the community we operate in based on trust and respect.
+In order to ensure dialogue with communities, our community liaison officers are in charge of establishing a dialogue between the Company and the community we operate in based on trust and respect.

 The people who make up the community relations team are the visible face in front of the communities and create a friendly and bona fide environment.
 They are the link between the company and the communities to mediate in possible disagreements and conflict that may arise by seeking an understanding that is beneficial for both parties.
 At Repsol, we have a team of around 70 community liaison officers in the different countries where we are present.